|Born||in The Bronx, New York City, New York, USA|

 |Died||in Hollywood Hills, Los Angeles, California, USA (complications from diabetes)|

 Mini Bio (1)

 Penny was well-known as Laverne DeFazio.
-She and Rob had a terrible divorce in 1980.
+She and Rob had divorced in 1980.
 The show ended three years later, half a year after Cindy Williams left the show due to pregnancy (her first baby, Emily, from now ex-husband Bill Hudson)... they wanted Williams to work the week she was supposed to deliver.

 Soon after, Penny began directing such films as Jumpin' Jack Flash (1986), Big (1988) and A League of Their Own (1992).
-Her hobbies include needlepoint, jigsaw puzzles and antique shopping.
-She is best friends with actress Carrie Fisher and is godmother to Carrie's daughter, Billie.
+Her hobbies included needlepoint, jigsaw puzzles and antique shopping.
+She was best friends with actress Carrie Fisher and was godmother to Carrie's daughter, Billie.

 - IMDb Mini Biography By: Ashley Phipps <LavernShrl@aol.com>

 |Rob Reiner||(10 April 1971 - 1981) ( divorced)|

 |Michael Myron Henry||(30 November 1963 - 18 January 1967) ( divorced) ( 1 child)|